Selenium web scraping with Python (Complete guide for 2024)

 Sometimes, the content on the web page is dynamically loaded after the initial page load.
 In such cases, you can wait for the required element to load using the WebDriverWait function.

-In the example below, we wait 10 seconds for the 'h2' to load.
+In the example below, we wait 10 seconds for the product elements with the class card to load.

-Once the element is loaded, you can scrape its content using the element.text method.
+Once the elements are loaded, we can loop through the results and scrape their contents using the element.text method.

 If you need to screenshot the website at any point, you can do that in your script using the save_screenshot() function.